Frequently Asked Questions

 Festival t-shirts, caps, festival travel mugs, hats, and many other items will be sold at the main merchandise stand.
 Artist merchandise will also be available.

 Email us with your full info and someone from our team will be in touch soon after.

 If your company would like to be a festival sponsor, please email us with as much info as possible on your company, as well as your contact info, and one of our sponsorship reps will be in touch soon after!

 You can volunteer – please email us with as much info as possible and we will be in touch soon after!

-CAN I RESERVE A SPECIFIC SITE ON ROCKSTON ISLAND BEFORE I ARRIVE?
+CAN I RESERVE A SPECIFIC CAMP SITE ON FESTIVAL ISLAND BEFORE I ARRIVE?

 Not really – get here early!

 WILL YOU HAVE BATHROOMS AND SHOWERS ONSITE?